Nejmeh Khalil Habib: Early childhood and education

-Habib was born in 1946 in the city of Haifa, Palestine.
+Habib was born in 1946 in the city of Haifa, Mandatory Palestine.
 Both of her parents were from the village of Kafr Bir'im, Safad District.
 However, she was raised in suburbs of the Lebanese capital, Beirut, and studied in its schools and universities.
 At a young age, she started writing for a number of Lebanese newspapers, such as Al-Nasiriya, Al-Adab, al-Hawadith, and Al-Muharrar, as well as My Political Vision magazine.

 Habib lived through the Lebanese war.
 She then launched her literary project when she traveled to Australia, where she became involved in the Arab cultural scene.
 She worked as the editor-in-chief of the cultural quarter 'Jusoor', and contributed to most of the Arab newspapers published in Australia.
 She obtained a Bachelor of Arts from the Beirut Arab University in 1970, as well as a master's degree in literature from the Lebanese University in Beirut in 1991.
 She traveled to Australia, where she has resided with her family since 1991.

 Career

-Habib has written many critical studies and research that have been published in cultural magazines and periodicals in different parts of the world, such as: Al Carmel (Palestine), Joussour: Australian Quarterly Literary Magazine (Australia), Tabayyun (Qatar), An-Najah University Journal for Scientific Research (Nablus), Al-Kalima magazine.
+Habib has written critical studies and research that have been published in cultural magazines and periodicals in different parts of the world, such as: Al Carmel (Palestine), Joussour: Australian Quarterly Literary Magazine (Australia), Tabayyun (Qatar), An-Najah University Journal for Scientific Research (Nablus), Al-Kalima magazine.
 In addition to numerous articles and stories in local newspapers and websites, Habib also has some contributions in English that have been published in: Joussour, Nebula and AlMashreq.

 She contributed to the fields of story, criticism, and research in Arab newspapers in Australia and other emigrants.
 She then worked as editor-in-chief of Jusoor magazine, and as bureau manager for the Arabic newspaper Al-Hayat in Sydney.
 She moved to take the position of teacher of Arabic language and literature at the University of Sydney.
 She was awarded a scholarship by the Supreme Council of the Arts in New South Wales for the year 2003 for a work entitled From Australia: Contemporary Literary Faces.

 Habib focuses in her literary and academic project on the values of truth, goodness, justice and freedom, such as the issue of Palestine, women and a crushed childhood in a world of wars and deprivation.
 Habib wrote a number of stories in this context, perhaps the most prominent of which are: A Spring that Did Not Blossom, motherhood made us ashamed, and for women on International Women's Day.
 She also touched on these topics in many articles, such as: An angry cry on International Women's Day, ambitious security for women on International Women's Day, and others.